-With the emergence of e-commerce, online shopping and simple in-store payments, the way we spend money has changed.
+With the emergence of digital banking, online shopping and simple in-store payments, the way we spend money has changed.
 We live in a time of in-the-moment-purchases with little emphasis on planning, saving and investing.
 This shift in consumer spending habits is having a negative impact on the financial health of a large proportion of people.

 According to The Centre of Financial Services Innovation, only 28% of Americans can be considered financially healthy, meaning that over 70% of the population are struggling to manage their money correctly.
 In the same survey it found that nearly half of respondent’s monthly spending had equalled or exceeded their monthly income, leaving them with no savings and high levels of debt.

 Statistics like this are scary and prove that there is an obvious need for better financial management, education and well-being.